-This project was originally brought to the Strathcona Regional District in the summer of 2010 and, to quote the most recent Strathcona Regional Development staff report, “has undergone a number of changes to address issues raised by the local electoral area director.”
+This project was originally brought to the Strathcona Regional District in the summer of 2010 and, to quote the most recent Strathcona Regional District staff report, “has undergone a number of changes to address issues raised by the local electoral area director.”

 That is, of course, Regional Director Jim Abram.

 Land owner and applicant, Rick Schellinck, wants to developing 51 residential lots, a campground, marina and two waterfront parks in Gowland Harbour.

 Problems with the Gowland project

 At the March 10th meeting, Director Abram mentioned a number of problems.
 Over the years, the amount of green space being given to the community has decreased from 15 to 10 acres.
 There is no archaeological study.
 The project would most likely bring another 50 cars to Quadra Island and, at times ,there are already two or three ferry waits on the ferry.

 He added that “The big issue, that is being thrown at me probably at least a dozen times a day, is the fact that people want an in-person public hearing.”

 The internet is very poor on Quadra and no residents logged into two of the island’s three virtual zoning meetings

 Regional Director Brenda Leigh, whose internet connection failed and was attending by phone, agreed, “…. these virtual meetings, they are a disaster, I can’t hear half of what’s going on.”

 As this application has been under consideration for more than a decade, Cortes Island Regional Director Noba Anderson said, “I’m not comfortable delaying everything indefinitely.”